semagrow/semagrow/README.md

 ```bash
 $ mvn clean package -P tomcat-bundle
 ```
-from the top-leve directory of the project.
-This will result in a zip file in `./http/target` containing a fully equipped Apache Tomcat with pre-installed Semagrow.
+from the top-level directory of the project.
+This will result in a compressed file in the target directory of the `assembly` module containing a fully equipped Apache Tomcat with Semagrow pre-installed.
 However, please note that external dependencies such as the PostgresSQL database needs to be installed and run separately.